0xsu3ks/Blog/_posts/2024-01-31-Bypass-DEP-with-VirtualAlloc.md

 ## Hey Harry, is this ROP Soaked in Kerosene?

 ROP in my opinion is considered an advanced exploitation technique.
 Instead of injecting and executing new code, ROP manipulates the control flow of a program by executing small snippets of existing code.
-This small snippets are known as **"gadgets** and they're already present in the program or it's libraries.
+This small snippets are known as **"gadgets"** and they're already present in the program or it's libraries.
 Throughout this blog post, we will encounter an application compiled with DEP protection and from there we will identify a library suitable for finding ROP gadgets.
 One of the key components of this process is finding a library that is not compiled with Address Space Layout Randomization (ASLR) and another being that the address of the module does not contain **null** bytes.

 ## Have to Start Somewhere

 In starting to develop a fresh exploit for a either a pre-existing buffer overflow or developing a new one that simply must bypass DEP, a few considerations should be made.
 One of those being, how will we make an area of memory executable on the stack or in the heap?
-There are many methods, Windows APIs that do this but this article will focus on one, `VirtualAlloc`.
+There are many methods and Windows APIs that do this but this article will focus on one, `VirtualAlloc`.

 ```c++
 LPVOID VirtualAlloc(